miracle2k/dockerfiles/gitolite/README.md

 Runs an SSH server, serving gitolite as the git@ user.

-On first start, can run "gitolite setup" with a starting ssh key you provided.
+On the first start, it will run "gitolite setup" with a starting ssh key you provided, or you can bootstrap with an existing gitolite-admin repository.

 On subsequent starts, will run "gitolite setup" everytime to integrate any outside changes.

+The git user will have a ssh key generated for itself, for mirroring setups.

 ### Examples